joshlong/dependencies-actuator-spring-boot-starter/README.md

 implementation ("com.joshlong:dependencies-actuator-spring-boot-starter:0.0.1")
 ```

-You can use the following incantation in a Gradle build to enumerate all the dependencies on the classpath in a Gradle **Kotlin** application, as well.
-I am not super familiar with Gradle, and Groovy in particular, but it'll look something like this, too.
+You can use the following incantation in a Gradle build to enumerate all the dependencies on the classpath in a Gradle (and Kotlin) application.

 ```kotlin